-Accredited by the British Accreditation Council for Independent Further and Higher Education as a Short Course Provider
+Accredited by the British Accreditation Council for Independent Further and Higher Education as a Short Course Provider of UK courses.

 You need to trust the quality of your learning materials.
 Authored by experienced IB Teachers and Examiners, the Smartbacc range has been developed in partnership with leaders in IB eLearning - the guys who setup all the Online IB Teacher Training!

 1 year access to the complete collection

 This product and all its content are covered by license agreement.
 By purchasing Smartbacc you are agreeing to the terms of this license.
 Click to read the Smartbacc license agreement

 Each user of Smartbacc is given login details which must be used only by the user for whom the account was created.
 If two or more people wish to access Smartbacc, they will each need unique login details, which may require the purchase of one or more additional licenses.
 It is the responsibility of the License Holder to ensure that the maximum permitted number of users is not exceeded.

 Use of the Smartbacc application is governed by the following License Agreement which is governed by English law.
 It is your responsibility to ensure you understand and comply with this license.
 As the License Holder, you should not use the software nor let anyone else use the software unless you are able to agree to the conditions of this license.

 GRANT OF LICENSE

 This License Agreement is a legal agreement between you the License Holder and the Licensor Oxford Study Courses Limited, for access to online documents, audio, graphics, images, video and other material (Material) that make up the Oxford Study Courses Smartbacc Application.